Fertry/fertry/README.md

   </h1>

   <p>
-    Computer Engineering student of the Computer Technologies branch, with special interest in the field of development and cybersecurity; now looking for internships.
+    Computer Engineering student of the Computer Technologies branch, with special interest in the field of development and cybersecurity; now working in an intership.
 I usually write about home automation projects and other topics on my website.
   </p>

 </div>